ViolationHandler-exe/Friends-or-BlockedUsers-Plugin/README.md

 This plugin was made in a way that uploaded the ORIGINAL code first, and then edited it so you can compare and see any changes I had made.
 If you don't trust its the original code, do exactly the same thing, go get the orignal code from [MrBlue at uMod](https://umod.org/plugins/friends) and upload to a private GitHub repository, then edit the code you put in with my code, and you can see what has changed.

-This can be used in tandem with the [NTeleportaion modication](https://github.com/ViolationHandler-exe/NTeleportation-Blocking).
+This can be used in tandem with the [NTeleportation modication](https://github.com/ViolationHandler-exe/NTeleportation-Blocking).
 This will allow you to block users and NOT allow them to teleport to you.